3 Steps to Transfer

 - We are happy to help you research colleges in which to apply as well as answer any questions you might have about your applications.

-All of the advisors and counselors at South are ready to help you plan your transfer!
+All of the advisors at South are ready to help you plan your transfer!
+To make a transfer planning appointment, please call 206-934-5387.

 For information about transfer events and opportunities, please contact Lynn Christiansen at firstname.lastname@example.org